i0Ek3/Java-in-blockchain/README.md

 # Java-in-blockchain

-Help you to comprehend how blockchains work, and to learn Java grammar quickly.
+The purpose of this project is help you to understand how a blockchain to work well, and to learn Java grammar quickly in code snippets.

 ## Credit